w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 providers.
 Resiliency is also achieved by making sure nodes runs on as many different providers as possible, and avoid that a big share of the nodes is run under the same provider, maybe in the same country.
-A legislation change could undermine a big fraction of the nodes, and potentially stop the network.
+A legislation change could undermine a big fraction of the nodes, and potentially stop the network. {{ polkadot: Pokadot :polkadot }}{{ kusama: Kusama :kusama }} level of decentralization can be explored through the [Polkawatch app](https://polkawatch.app/).

+The [One Thousand Validator Programme](./thousand-validators.md) aims to incentivize the creation of new validator nodes to increase the level of node decentralization.

 ### Stake Allocation

 In Proof-of-Stake blockchains security is dictated by how much stake is locked on-chain (financial security).
 In a decentralized network you want to make sure that the level of difficulty for a financial attack to happen is equal across all nodes.
-This implies that all nodes have similar locked stake to avoid targeted attacks or collusion of multiple nodes that are financially weak.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s [election algorithm](../learn/learn-phragmen.md) makes sure that the stake is maximized across all active validators, and the variance in stake across validators is minimized as much as possible.

 ### Economic Incentives

 Strong economic incentives promote good behavior and punish malicious one through game theory.
+Strong incentives are important to avoid spam attacks and to incentivize network participants for running nodes and securing the network.
 Strong incentives are possible because blockchain is a trustless system where there are no intermediaries between who sends a message and who receives it.
-Such incentives ensures that most of the participants make the interest of the network and work together to improve it.
+Such incentives coupled with punishment for bad behaviour ensure that most of the participants make the interest of the network and work together to improve it.

 ### Governance and Treasury